Truffle-Dog-Digital/next15-auth4-jwt-google/README.md

-# Working auth flow for next, auth, jwt, google
+# Working google auth flow for next, next-auth using JWT strategy for sessions

 Default next.js v15 with auth v4, app router etc.
 * configure a GCP project with the necessary test users or internal setup